vikraman/2DTypes/Pi/README.md

     decidable equality and case matches to define large functions and reductions and then proving things about them is tedious.
 Some parts of the formalisation have been left as TODOs but we provide references for them, or show how to prove them on paper.
+  - `FSMG` is incomplete and left as future work. `Experiments` contains alternative definitions using HITs and some earlier attempts at proving the main equivalence.